Search Google or Type a URL: What’s the Better Approach?

-In this post, we’ll examine the benefits and drawbacks of using Google Search or typing a URL to determine which is the superior choice.
+In this blog, we’ll examine the benefits and drawbacks of using Google Search or typing a URL to determine which is the superior choice.

 What is Search Google or Type a URL?